nbushehri/omp-whip-apl/README.md

 omp-whip is parallelism profiler with what-if analyses for OpenMP programs.
+To download the applications for which we could improve speedups are provided in the directory, use the url https://goo.gl/Ach9Vw

 ## Prerequisites